ojones/file-store-microservice/README.md

 # simple-storage-server
 Simple storage server homework assignment for interview.
 Go microservice for managing multipler user accounts for personal file storage.

 Completed all instructions.
-Included best practices but not absolutely everywhere due to time.
+Tried to include best practices but could use improvements.
 Should give a general idea of my capabilities.

 Suggestions welcome.